 Of course our entire brain isn’t doing language modelling, only a relatively tiny proportion of it is.
 Specifically, we know that in humans we have specialized regions involved in language comprehension and understanding: Broca’s area and Wernicke’s area.
 These comprise relatively small amounts of the brain.
 Again, information about the exact volumes taken up by these areas is hard to find, but together they take up 3 Brodmann areas out of approximately 50 so this means approximately 6% of the cortical volume is made up of language focused areas which, to me, seems like a sensible estimate, if a little high.
 Effectively, this says that we dedicate an amount of cortical real estate to language comparable with a significant sensory modality like olfaction or somatosensory perception but not as much as a fundamental modality like vision or hearing.

 If we assume that our language modelling capabilities are located primarily in Broca’s and Wernicke’s areas then we get an estimate of approximately 400-700M neurons and hence 400-700B paramaters devoted to language modelling in the brain.
-Interestingly, this is at rough parity with or just slightly greater than the current state of the art (PalM is approximately 540B, Gopher is 280B).
+Interestingly, this is at rough parity with or just slightly greater than the current state of the art (PaLM is approximately 540B, Gopher is 280B).
 If we assume a naive approximately equal scaling between parameters in the brain and transformer parameters then this would imply that current language models are approximately at human levels of performance.
 I would argue this is actually pretty accurate to within an OOM or so – language models are much better than people at some tasks, much worse than others (which usually involve abstract logic, long term consistency etc which likely depend on other brain regions and/or physical symbol grounding), but on the other hand Broca’s and Wernicke’s areas probably do other functions than pure language modelling (such as motor control for speech production) which means they don’t get to use their full parameter count.
 This result is actually quite surprising to me, since it seems to imply that the brain and current ML methods have a roughly equivalent scaling law for parameter count (data is another story) 2.

 If we naively assume that this rough parameter equivalence (to within an OOM) of ML and the brain might apply to our other senses and cognitive abilities.
 Let’s first look at vision.
 Unlike Broca’s area which is relatively small, the visual cortex as a whole is massive.
 Again, it’s hard to find precise numbers, but I’ve seen a rough estimate at about 30% of our cortical volume is dedicated to vision, which seems about right to me (definitely within 15-40%).
 At that level, then approximately 3-5B neurons and 3-5T synapses would be involved in vision so we should expect ‘human competitive’ vision models to start appearing about an OOM above the current scale of our language models.
 However, current SOTA vision models are significantly smaller than our langauge models at present.
-SOTA imagenet models are of order 100M parameters and Dalle-2 has 12B parameters (although the majority of that is the natural langauge component, I think).
+SOTA imagenet models are of order 100M parameters, stable diffusion sits at about 900M, and Dalle-2 has 12B parameters (although the majority of that is the natural langauge component, I think).
 This means that from where we are currently it would take about 3-4 more OOMs of scaling to reach human competitive vision.

 A similar result applies to audio.
 The auditory cortex takes up about 7% of the cortex.
 This boils down to approximately 700M-1B neurons and hence 700B-1T parameters for a human competitive auditory system.
+OpenAI’s whisper model, by contrast, appears to achieve near-human parity in speech-to-text with only 1.2B parameters, again implying that either the brain is very inefficient at audio, or that the brain has much greater audio capabilities than current ML models.

 What about the rest of the brain?
 This analysis is pretty straightforward to do given the proportions of cortex above.
 The estimate for number of synapses per neuron are probably different in subcortical regions like the hippocampus and basal ganglia are probably lower, so their parameter count should get adjusted lower accordingly.
 This still means though, that the brain has vast (100B-1T) models dedicated to doing things like model-free RL (basal ganglia) and memory-consolidation and spatial navigation (hippocampus).